Merzasphor/MWSE/docs/source/references/ni/texturing-property-map-types.md

   - toc
 ---

-# Texturing Properties
+# Texturing Property Map Types

 !!! tip
-	These values are available in Lua by their index in the `tes3.texturingPropertyMap` table.
-For example, `tes3.texturingPropertyMap.decalFirst` has a value of `7`.
+	These values are available in Lua by their index in the `ni.texturingPropertyMapType` table.
+For example, `ni.texturingPropertyMapType.decalFirst` has a value of `7`.

 Index      | Value | Description
 ---------- | ----- | ------------